Editor-in-Chief: Samuel Seitz

 Associate Editor for South and Central Asia: shruthi rajkumar

-Shruthi Rajkumar is an M.A. candidate in the Security Studies Program, concentrating in terrorism and substate violence.
+Shruthi is an M.A. candidate in the Security Studies Program, concentrating in terrorism and substate violence.
 Shruthi has research and consulting experience, focused primarily on Indian foreign policy.
 Her current research interests include religion, radicalism, and gender rights in South Asia.
 Shruthi has a B.A. in International Relations and Journalism from FLAME University, India.